Severed Human Head In Oakland Backyard May Be Linked To Headless Corpse

-OAKLAND (AP) — Police were investigating whether a decaying human head found in an Oakland backyard belongs to a recently discovered headless corpse.
+OAKLAND (AP/CBS SF) — Police were investigating whether a decaying human head found in an Oakland backyard belongs to a recently discovered headless corpse.

 Oakland Sgt.
 Michael Cardoza says two people visiting an Oakland apartment complex found the head last week in the grassless yard with a couple of trees and took it to a police station.